 Published By Janet Gershen-Siegel at October 18th, 2017

-As you have undoubtedly heard, during the first week in September, credit reporting agency Equifax reported a data breach which compromised the data of some 143 million Americans.
+As you have undoubtedly heard, during the first week in September of 2017, credit reporting agency Equifax reported a data breach which compromised the data of some 143 million Americans.
 Furthermore, a good 209,000 Americans also had their credit card numbers stolen.
 The breach affected residents in the UK and Canada as well.